TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ### Support for other platforms
 This approach would also make it possible to extend config plugins with other platforms, e.g. `react-native-windows`.
 Following the same pattern, a support for `windows` and `macos` properties could be added to `app.json` together with some custom mods for native files.

+### `reactNativeManifest` RFC
+This implementation might be also related to [RFC: introduce reactNativeMetadata to package.json](https://github.com/react-native-community/discussions-and-proposals/pull/588/files).
+At this moment design is covering usage of `app.json` file, but additionally it might fit into linked RFC as well.

 ## Drawbacks

 - some of the mods are operating on regexes, which makes them dangerous to use